Now You Really Can Have Breakfast at Tiffany’s!

 Cosmopolitan Hotel Has a Robot Concierge!

-The Cosmopolitan Hotel has a new concierge named Rose, and she’s a robot.
+The Cosmopolitan Hotel in Las Vegas has a new concierge named Rose, and she’s a robot.
 Guests are encouraged to text Rose with any requests they might have from recommending a great restaurant to sending up more towels.
 She can even recommend events and help guests purchase tickets.
 She’s supposed to have a distinct personality and a good sense of humor!